(1835 - 1865)

 see his Battle Report

-He was wounded at Chancellorsville (May 3,1863), and was in the ambulance with General 'Stonewall' Jackson, who had been shot ...
+He was wounded at Chancellorsville, VA on 3 May 1863 and was in the ambulance with General Jackson, who had been shot ...

-See an oil (painting) portrait of him from VMI.
+See a painted portrait of him from the VMI Archives.

 1 Walker, Charles D., Biographical Sketches of the Graduates and Eleves of the Virginia Military Institute Who Fell During the War Between the States, Philadelphia: J.B.
 Lippincott & Company, 1875, pp. 145-151 [AotW citation 1134]